grymoire7/hyrum/README.md

 Also, we don't want to spend a lot of time writing variations of the same message.

 This is the use case Hyrum tries to solve.
 It uses an AI service (openai, ollama, etc.) to generate variations of a provided message.
-The generated variations are also formatted in the language/format of your choice (ruby, json, etc.).
+It can then valideate the quality of the variations to ensure they preserve the original message's meaning wile using different wording.
+The oupput is formatted in the language/format of your choice (ruby, json, etc.).
 This code can then be used in your project to ensure messages are no longer static, improving your api design.

 ## Example